UUID v1 Generator (RFC 4122, Batch)

 Privacy & implementation notes

 Early UUID v1 implementations embedded the machine’s MAC address.
 That leaks hardware identity, so modern generators—like this tool—use a random node and set the IEEE “multicast/non-IEEE” bit on the first node octet to signal that it is not a real MAC.
-The result keeps the layout and sortability benefits without exposing device identifiers.
+The result keeps the layout and timestamp benefits without exposing device identifiers.

 Another practical detail is monotonicity.
 If multiple UUIDs are created within the same millisecond, a well-behaved generator will increment the 100-ns tick value (or adjust the clock sequence) to ensure the timestamp portion never goes backwards.
 This tool does exactly that, producing stable, strictly increasing v1 values during bursts.